 The register accounts give priority to data from 2010 onwards, but some historic data are also included (however, in the data tables, generally no specific sites without post-1970 records) so as to indicate trends and where the plant may yet be discovered or rediscovered.
-Distribution maps for records from 2010 onwards show vice counties 15 and 16 in white (the boundary between is a black line) and local authority boundaries by red lines.
-See the Kent webpage of the BSBI website at http://www.bsbi.org.uk/kent.html for the full Kent rare plant register list, the introduction to the register and a list of 'probably extinct' Kent plants.
+Distribution maps for records from 2010 onwards show the boundary between vice counties 15 and 16 by a black line.
+See the Kent webpage of the BSBI website at https://bsbi.org/kent for the full Kent rare plant register list, the introduction to the register and a list of 'probably extinct' Kent plants.